Risk-Aware Reward Shaping of Reinforcement Learning Agents for Autonomous Driving: Experimental Studies

 \subsection{Training Results}

 The training performance of the two reward functions and three RL agents is illustrated in Fig.~\ref{fig:reward_train}.
-In the figure, we can notice that all three agents have higher training rewards than their counterparts trained with the default reward function.
-This indicates the efficacy of the reshaped reward terms for agent training, namely the exploration encouragement $r^{\mathrm{exp}}_t$ and the risk penalty $r^{\mathrm{out}}_t$.
-The efficacy applies to all three agents.
-Also, in both figures, we notice that PPO reaches the highest training scores.
+In both figures, we notice that PPO reaches the highest training scores.
 It also achieves the largest performance increase from the default reward function to the reshaped reward function, among the three agents.
 This reveals that PPO is very sensitive to exploration encouragement and risk penalties, probably because of the usage of policy gradients.
-The DQN agent has lower training curves than PPO.
+The DQN agent has lower training curves than the PPO.
 Its greedy search strategy makes it short-sighted, lacking the capability of exploration.
 DDPG has the lowest training rewards but with the most steady changes.
 This is because the actor-critic structure ensures steady learning progress which, however, costs time to achieve high training scores.
-Therefore, we can summarize that the proposed reward-shaping method generally holds for all three RL agents.
-The most obvious improvement is indicated by PPO.
+The training results indicate that PPO is likely to be the best RL method for this autonomous driving study.
+However, a conclusion about the efficacy of reward shaping by comparing the two figures can not be drawn, since the two figures are defined by two different rewards.
+Further test study is needed to address the efficacy of reward shaping.